sdegutis/immaculatalibrary.com/data/data/books/the-book-of-saints.md

 title: 'The Book of Saints'
 subtitle: 'A Dictionary of Servants of God Canonised by the Catholic Church: Extracted from the Roman & Other Martyrologies'
 dateAdded: '2020-09-15'
-author: 'The Benedictine Monks of St. Augustine''s Abbey, Ramsgate'
+author: 'The Benedictine Monks of St. Augustine’s Abbey, Ramsgate'
 translator: ''
 score: 0
 rating: 0